 Randall again agreed that the singing wasn’t great but has a funny feeling that the personality will probably get her through.

 Basetsana Kolwane (19) sang Zahara’s “Umthwalo”, which Somizi found “flawless”.
-“Witchcraft would be me criticising you when there is nothing to criticise.
+“Witchcraft would be me criticizing you when there is nothing to criticize.
 You were flawless.
 Beautiful.”

 Randall did not agree, saying that the singer started off “tedious and in the end you got going.
 But you’ve got to have a look on your face… that the audience can connect with,” he said.

 Unathi saw underlying pain in her performance because of tensions within her family.

 “Please be okay with the fact that your father does not approve with your dream,” she pleaded and likened her to singer Brenda Mtambo.
 “Live in the moment.
 Be great, rise to the moment.
 You were brilliant tonight.”

 “Your father will eventually come around.
 After tonight, I don’t see why he shouldn’t – respectfully so,” said Unathi.

 The title for the performance of the night from judge Unathi went to Mthokozisi Ndaba (25) for his rendition of Joe’s “I wanna know”.